 In Table 4, columns (1) to (3), the spatial lag that captures the constitutional choices of military allies enters statistically significant but with a negative sign.
 Though somewhat puzzling at first, this is consistent with Schauer’s (2000, p.
 243) observation that geopolitical considerations may produce constitutional anti-models: the Irish avoid British models, the Vietnamese avoid French models and the Canadians, worried about becoming the 51st state, avoid American models.
 It is possible that, after controlling for all other types of proximity, military alliances capture the ties between historical enemies that do not otherwise interact.

 We performed a range of robustness tests to assess the sensitivity of the baseline results in the preferred fixed effects specification of Table 4, column (3).
 First, we re-estimated this preferred specification using spatial lags that are temporally lagged by five years instead of one in order to address reverse causality.
 Second, we estimated two alternative fixed effects specifications, in which we replaced the country-year fixed effects by country-year-rights type fixed effects and the right-year fixed effects by right-year-region fixed effects, both aimed at addressing omitted variable bias.
 Third, we estimated a number of specifications, in each of which we replace one spatial lag by an alternative.
 The results of these robustness tests (not reported) yielded results similar to the original results in Table 4, column (3).

-We next explore how much of the total variation in constitutional rights adoption is collectively explained by the spatial lags, how much is explained by the fixed effects, and how much is explained by other factors not included in our model.
-To do so, we use the variance decomposition developed by Cornelissen (2008) and apply it to the baseline fixed effects specification of Table 4, column (3).
-The results indicate that only around 3 percent of the total variation in rights adoption is explained by diffusion.
-Hence, while some of the spatial lags have substantial effects on constitutional rights adoption, such diffusion effects explain only a small part of the total variation in rights adoption.
-Most of this variation is explained by the country-year fixed effects (around 37 percent) and by factors not included in our model (around 59 percent), while the right-year fixed effects are unimportant.

 Patterns of Diffusion